CRS5226/AlgoTrading_ML/README.md

 - **Google Sheets logging requires sharing the sheet with your service account email.**
 - **Telegram alerts require both bot token and chat ID.**
 - **ML model is simple and for demonstration; you can extend with more features or models.**

----

-## 📬 Contact

-For issues or suggestions, open an issue or PR on GitHub.